Raised-bed gardening: Materials and construction

 Lumber is the most common construction material for making raised beds.
-If using lumber treated with chromated copper arsenate or CCA (though uncommon since 2004 in the USA and Europe), it is recommended to use a plastic liner between the wood and soil if the raised bed is intended for growing edibles.
+If using lumber treated with chromated copper arsenate or CCA (though uncommon since 2004 in the US and Europe), it is recommended to use a plastic liner between the wood and soil if the raised bed is intended for growing edibles.

 Another material commonly used are railroad ties, also known as sleepers, joined with steel rods to hold them together.
 Another approach is to use concrete blocks, although less aesthetically pleasing, they are inexpensive to obtain and easy to use.

 On the market are also prefab raised garden bed solutions which are made from long lasting polyethylene that is UV stabilized and food grade so it will not leach undesirable chemicals into the soil or deteriorate in the elements.
 A double skinned wall provides an air pocket of insulation that minimizes the temperature fluctuations and drying out of the soil in the garden bed.
 Sometimes raised bed gardens are covered with clear plastic to protect the crops from wind and strong rains.
 Pre-manufactured raised bed gardening boxes also exist.
 There are variants of wood, metal, stone and plastic.